Veniamin668/windows-debloater-runner/README.md

 del-installer-user removes the "installer" user and their folder, which takes up quite a bit of space.

-oobe-disable Renames the WWAHost.exe and wsl.exe files by appending "123" to their names to bypass the OOBE privacy settings screen and the pop-up prompting a WSL update.
+oobe-disable Renames the WWAHost.exe file by appending "123" to their names to bypass the OOBE privacy settings screen.

 npm-del remove %SYSTEMDRIVE%\npm folder